jesqi/docs/docs/dir/hosted-agent-directory.md

 ## Core Concepts

-The AGNTCY Agent Directory is organized around a few basic concepts:
+The Outshift Agent Directory is organized around a few basic concepts:

 * Users - A user is the basic unit of authentication and authorization in the Hub, usually corresponding to a human or service account.